aces/Loris-MRI/docs/04-Scripts.md

 - `files` (best to delete from this table last)
 - `mri_upload`
-- `session` - not recommended - only if necessary, and only if no other data is associated to this session (*e.g.* on the Behavioural side of LORIS).
+- `session` - not recommended - only if necessary, and only if no other data is associated to this session (*e.g.* on the Behavioral side of LORIS).
 - `tarchive`

 It is also recommended to remove from the `tarchive` directory the last generated